The intricate pattern of the brain: social entanglement

 This does not mean that humans do not need heuristics to understand our huge communities.
 And it certainly doesn’t mean that these heuristics cannot be incorrect.

 What seems to be happening here is that we encounter one result of many individuals together.
-Since the actions of a group of people together will lead to one result (like a mess in the kitchen), it is only one pattern that has to be discovered.
+Since the actions of a group of people together will lead to one result (like a mess in the bathroom), it is only one pattern that has to be discovered.
 This pattern is then linked not to an individual, but to a group.
 Since the group shows this behavior, all people in the group show the behavior, at least in our minds.
 Of course, in actuality, there are plenty of people on the second floor who are not slobs.
 But because they do not appear in the result pattern, they are ignored.

 And so it is with our media.
 People discover certain patterns in groups of people who have equal characteristics in some irrelevant way.
 African Americans are seen as lazy and criminal, and Arabs are violent terrorists.
 This characterization of groups of people is the result of the media watcher trying to put a simple logic behind what they see, so that they can easily remember it and use it to predict future behavior coming from society.
 They do not recognize that the people that they see on television, that they have grouped together in their mind to remember “their” pattern, are, in fact, individuals.
 They might, but also might not, show this behavior.
-This stereotyping can cause trouble.
+This stereotyping can cause problems.

 If a young African American man has gone through High School and College and is looking for a job, many will still hold him collectively responsible for what other African Americans do.
 When you point out to certain people that a lot of research has been done that proves that job applications with African American names do worse in job application processes, an often heard response is that they should just act normally, and then they will be treated differently.
 However, the young African American who did nothing wrong is not a “they”.
 He is a he.
 He did nothing wrong.
 And yet, because of his skin color, he is held collectively responsible.
 They cause problems.